Posterior Predictive Propensity Scores and $p$-Values: The role of the propensity score in Bayesian causal inference

 One might wonder whether the conclusions above will change if we use the identification formula \eqref{eq::ipw-identification} based on the inverse PS weighting.
 We can verify that under \eqref{condition::ignorability}, the formula \eqref{eq::ipw-identification} reduces to the formula \eqref{eq::outreg-identification}.
 The PS again does not play any role in Bayesian causal inference.

 The above discussion focuses on $\tau$, the average causal effect of a super population. \citet{Rubin78} focused on the finite-sample average causal effect

 and reduced the problem of causal inference to imputing the missing potential outcomes based on their posterior predictive distributions.
-He also showed that the PS can be ignored in the finite-sample Bayesian causal inference.
-By \citet{Rubin78}, the PS is ignorable. \citet{Hill11} and \citet{Ding2018causalinference} discussed other parameters and reached the same conclusion.
+Because $P(Y_i\mid Z_i, X_i; \theta_Y)$ depends only on $\theta_Y$, the PS can also be ignored in the finite-sample Bayesian causal inference.
+By \citet{Rubin78}, the PS is {\it ignorable}. \citet{Hill11} and \citet{Ding2018causalinference} discussed other parameters and reached the same conclusion.